camronh/Lottery-Tutorial/PART2.md

 ### Set up Airnode

-#### 1. Params
+#### 1. Parameters

-We need to store the [Airnode Params](https://docs.api3.org/qrng/reference/providers.html) in the contract.
+[Airnode Parameters](https://docs.api3.org/qrng/reference/providers.html) need to be stored in the contract.
 In the `Lottery.sol` contract, add the following to the global variables:

 ```solidity
 address public constant airnodeAddress =  0x9d3C147cA16DB954873A498e0af5852AB39139f2;